-Steel beams should be designed by a suitably qualified Structural Engineer and should have appropriate fire resistance to meet the requirements of the regional Building Regulations.
+Steel beams should be designed by the Engineer and should have appropriate fire resistance to meet the requirements of the relevant Building Regulations.

-Where steel beams and columns are used to support the upper floor construction on a project in a coastal location, and maybe exposed to an aggressive external environment (e.g. under croft) please follow the requirements for additional corrosion protection in 'Appendix B - Coastal Locations' and 'Appendix C - Materials, Products, and Building Systems'.
+Where steel beams and columns are used to support the upper floor construction on a project in a coastal location, and maybe exposed to an aggressive external environment (e.g. under croft) please follow the requirements for additional corrosion protection in the 'Appendix B - Coastal Locations' and 'Appendix C - Materials, Products, and Building Systems'